 Visiting Old Town Hall and Tower

 Guests visiting Old Town Hall can explore its historic interior, which includes the Chapel of the Virgin Mary, several state rooms, and the Romanesque-Gothic underground.
-You can also get a glimpse of the statues of the 12 Apostles and the mechanisms of the Astronomical Clock.
-To view these areas, visitors have the option of joining one of two tours: the first leads visitors through the chapel, halls, and underground caverns, while the second focuses solely on the underground caverns.
-I participated in the tour that covers the chapel, halls, and caverns, and it lasted approximately one hour.
+You can also get a glimpse of the 12 Apostles’ statues and the Astronomical Clock’s mechanisms.
+To view these areas, visitors need to join one of two tours: the first leads through the chapel, halls, and underground tunnels, while the second focuses solely on the underground area.
+For reference, I participated in the tour that covered the chapel, halls, and underground tunnels, and it lasted approximately 1 hour.

-Old Town Hall can only be explored via a tour, which is offered throughout the day in multiple languages.
+Old Town Hall can only be explored via a tour.
+These are offered throughout the day in multiple languages.

 If you are only interested in climbing the tower, then no tour is required.
 The climb is not too bad, as it is a series of ramps rather than stairs.
 When you get to the top, you are free to walk around at your own pace, enjoying the views of Prague.

 This site was one of the highlights of my trip to Europe.
-I loved the stained glass windows and murals found in the Chapel of the Virgin Mary and various halls.
+I loved the stained-glass windows and murals in the Chapel of the Virgin Mary and in various halls.
 It was fascinating seeing the mechanisms that move the 12 Apostles when the Astronomical Clock strikes the hour.
-And the underground caverns were incredibly interesting, offering a unique perspective into both the early years and the dark chapters of Prague’s history.
+And the underground tunnels were incredibly interesting, offering a unique perspective into both the early years and the dark chapters of Prague’s history.

 This site offers two types of passes: one pass grants access to the tower, and the other pass is valid for one of the two available tours.